-- (2) Any biotic agent identified in an order or rule of the State Department of Agriculture as capable of having a significant adverse effect on the environmental quality of the state, or of causing a significant level of economic damage in this state, including but not limited to damage to agricultural, horticultural or forest plants, crops, commodities or products.
-[2009 c.98 §4] - 570.210 Control of plant pests not subject to quarantine; rules.
+- 570.210 Control of plant pests not subject to quarantine; rules.
 The State Department of Agriculture may adopt rules requiring the use of measures to control the spread of a specific plant pest that is not the subject of a quarantine if: - (1) Failure to control the plant pest will have an identifiable effect on plants, with a resulting unacceptable level of economic impact in the state; and - (2) The measures required by the department are of a type proven effective to achieve the control levels determined by the department for the plant pest.
-[2009 c.98 §5] - 570.215 Prohibition against movement of plant pests; permits; rules.
-(1) A person may not possess or knowingly move a plant pest within this state unless the person possesses: - (a) A plant protection and quarantine permit issued by the United States Department of Agriculture's Animal and Plant Health Inspection Service, or by a successor to that service, authorizing the possession or movement: or - (b) A State Department of Agriculture permit authorizing the possession or movement - (2) The State Department of Agriculture may not issue a permit to possess or move a plant pest unless the department determines that the proposed possession or movement will not create a hazard to agricultural, forest or horticultural interests within the state or to the environmental quality of the state. - (3) If the department issues a permit to move a plant pest, the permittee must ensure that a copy of the permit is affixed to or accompanies the shipping container, box, package or other receptacle containing the plant pest.
+[2009 c.98 §5]

+- 570.215 Prohibition against movement of plant pests; permits; rules.
+(1) A person may not possess or knowingly move a plant pest within this state unless the person possesses: - (a) A plant protection and quarantine permit issued by the United States Department of Agriculture's Animal and Plant Health Inspection Service, or by a successor to that service, authorizing the possession or movement; or - (b) A State Department of Agriculture permit authorizing the possession or movement. - (2) The State Department of Agriculture may not issue a permit to possess or move a plant pest unless the department determines that the proposed possession or movement will not create a hazard to agricultural, forest or horticultural interests within the state or to the environmental quality of the state. - (3) If the department issues a permit to move a plant pest, the permittee must ensure that a copy of the permit is affixed to or accompanies the shipping container, box, package or other receptacle containing the plant pest.
 The department may adopt rules governing the attachment or accompaniment.
 [2009 c.98 §6] - 570.220 Research regarding plant pests.
 The State Department of Agriculture may conduct research to prevent the introduction or spread of plant pests into or within the state.
 The department may conduct the research independently or as part of a cooperative effort involving other entities.
 The research may include, but need not be limited to, researching the feasibility of controlling or eradicating plant pests.
-[2009 c 98 87]

-- 570.225 Public nuisances; abatement; compensation.
+[2009 c.98 §7] - 570.225 Public nuisances; abatement; compensation.
 (1) The Legislative Assembly finds and declares that: - (a) A plant pest, other than a plant pest possessed or moved in compliance with a permit described in ORS 570.215, is a public nuisance. - (b) A plant, crop or agricultural, horticultural or forest commodity or product, that is infested with or harbors a plant pest is a public nuisance. - (2) The State Department of Agriculture may abate a public nuisance described in subsection (1) of this section by using the public nuisance abatement processes described in ORS 570.170 and 570.180. - (3) The State Department of Agriculture is not required to compensate a person for any loss incurred from the abatement of a public nuisance under this section or ORS 570.170 or 570.180.
 This subsection does not apply to compensation for an abatement-related loss that results from the application of a pesticide in a faulty, careless or negligent manner.
 [2009 c.98 §8]

-PROTECTIVE MEASURES AGAINST SPREAD OF DISEASE AND PESTS
+PROTECTIVE MEASURES AGAINST SPREAD OF PLANT PESTS